fIa5h/S3-Lambda-Segment/README.md

 2. Verify that the data was uploaded to Segment using the Segment debugging console.

 3. View logs in the CloudWatch console.

+# Things to note
+## Timestamps
+This script will automatically transform all CSV timestamp columns, regardless of nesting, that have the names `createdAt` and `timestamp` to timestamp objects in preparation for Segment ingestion.
+If you have your timestamps named differently, please search `index.js` for "colParser" and add your column names there for automatic transformation.
+You will then have to re-zip the package using `zip -r function.zip .` and upload the newly created zip to Lambda.
+## CSV Format
+Based on the method you want to execute, your CSV files should have a defined structure.

+**Identify Structure**

+An `identify_XXXXX` csv file will have the following field names:

+1. userId - Required
+2. anonymousId - Optional
+3. traits.<name> - Optional
+4. context.ip - Optional
+5. context.device.id - Optional
+6. timestamp (Unix time) - Optional
+7. integrations.<integration> - Optional

+In the above structure, the `userId` is a must but the remaining aren’t.
+Traits would start the name `traits.<name>`.
+Context fields will start the name `context.` followed by the canonical structure.
+The same canonical structure will apply to `integrations` too.

+**Page/Screen Structure**

+For eg: a `screen_XXXXX` or `page_YYYY` file will have the following field names:

+1. userId - Required
+2. name - Required
+3. anonymousId - Optional
+4. properties.<name> - Optional
+5. context.ip - Optional
+6. context.device.id - Optional
+7. timestamp (Unix time) - Optional
+8. integrations.<integration> - Optional

+**Track Structure**

+For eg: a `track_XXXXX` file will have the following field names:

+1. userId - Required
+2. event - Required
+3. anonymousId - Optional
+4. properties.<name> - Optional
+5. context.ip - Optional
+6. context.device.id - Optional
+7. timestamp (Unix time) - Optional
+8. integrations.<integration> - Optional

+Structure for `track` or `page` is almost identical to `identify` with the exception for where traits will go.
+In this case the `traits` will get nested under `context` just like `device` is.

+**Nested structures**

+In each of the methods, there will may need to pass nested JSON to the tracking or objects api.
+To support the concept of nested in CSVs, we will use the canonical naming convention to specify them.
+For eg: `context.device.advertisingId` as a CSV column will eventually look like this in JSON:

+``
+    "context": {
+      "device": {
+        "advertisingId": "like_i_am_going_to_give_that_away"
+      }
+    }
+ ``

+**Object Structure**

+There will be scenarios in which our tracking API will not be suitable for datasets that a customer would like to move to a warehouse connected to their Segment workspace.
+This can be e-commerce product data, media content metadata, campaign performance etc.

+To accomplish this we will need to rely on our Objects API which today is used in all our object cloud sources.
+There is library support for this api with Node and Go-lang.

+**Filename**

+CSV files that should be treated as Segment objects should start the filename with `object_<collection>_` where collection is the name of the object.
+For eg:

+``
+    segment.set('rooms', '2561341', {
+      name: 'Charming Beach Room Facing Ocean',
+      location: 'Lihue, HI',
+      review_count: 47
+    });
+``

+In the above, the CSV filename would start with `object_rooms_` where rooms is the name of the collection in question.

+CSV structure will look the following:

+1. id - Required